It’s estimated that up to 10% of people in the US have subclinical hypothyroidism.

 #1.
 Subclinical Hypothyroidism is still on the Hypothyroidism Spectrum

-The first, and probably most important reason to treat subclinical hypothyroidism is because it is on the hypothyroidism spectrum.
+The first and probably most important reason to treat subclinical hypothyroidism is that it is on the hypothyroidism spectrum.

 You can really consider subclinical hypothyroidism as just a mild form of hypothyroidism and therefore it should be treated in a similar way.

 What’s important here is that patients who have subclinical hypothyroidism suffer from the symptoms of hypothyroidism and, as a result, suffer from a low quality of life.